Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Evaluation on nuPlan

 \subsection{Baselines}

 We compare against a comprehensive set of learned, rule-based, and hybrid planning methods.
-In the category of purely learned planners, the current open-source SOTA is FlowDrive~\cite{wang2025flowdrivemoderatedflowmatching}, which utilizes the generative flow matching principle and is trained with a scenario sampling strategy that leads to more balanced data.
+In the category of purely learned planners, the current open-source SOTA is FlowDrive~\cite{wang2025flowdrivemoderatedflowmatching}.
 The closed-source \mbox{GIGAFLOW}~\cite{cusumanotowner2025robustautonomyemergesselfplay} model is also a learned planner, trained purely in self-play simulation within a multi-agent reinforcement learning setting without seeing any data from the dataset.
 In the category of hybrid methods, \mbox{FlowDrive*} with moderated guidance and a trajectory selection process leads the benchmark of open-source models.